• Home

 Salary Trends After MBA in HR (India & Global)

 Salaries for MBA in HR graduates vary depending on experience, industry, role, and location.
 Understanding these trends helps aspirants plan their career path and set realistic expectations.
+These figures also highlight the attractive jobs after MBA in human resource management and emerging MBA HR job opportunities.

 1. Entry-Level Salaries:

 Fresh graduates with an MBA in HR typically start as HR Executives, Talent Acquisition Specialists, or Training Coordinators.
 In India, entry-level salaries range from ₹3 LPA to ₹6 LPA, depending on the company and city.
-Global entry-level roles in countries like the US, UK, or Middle East can start from $50,000 to $70,000 annually
+Global entry-level roles in countries like the US, UK, or Middle East can start from $50,000 to $70,000 annually.

 2. Mid-Level Salaries: